 - “Aronia contains the highest amounts of polyphenols and anthocyanins among the berries studied.
 It shows the highest antioxidant activity, as well.” (source)

-The reason for the name chokeberry is due to Aronia’s astringent flavor.
-Perhaps that’s the price you pay for packing all that nutrition into a small fruit.
+Why is aronia called chokeberry?
+The reason for the name chokeberry is due to aronia’s intense, astringent flavor.
+Perhaps that’s the price you pay for packing all that nutrition into a small fruit!

 In defense of aronia fruit, I’ve actually come to enjoy eating them raw.
-The best time of year to eat them is in the late summer/early fall when the fruit are at absolute peak ripeness: dark black-purple in color and plumped up to the point that the fruit have a very slight softness to them.
+The best time of year to eat them is in the late summer/early fall when the fruit is at absolute peak ripeness.

-Yes, they still have that characteristic astringent flavor but there’s also other pleasantly sweet berry notes there as well.
+Yes, they still have that characteristic astringent flavor but there’s also other pleasantly sweet berry notes present.
 We often grow stevia, an herb whose leaves are 200-300x sweeter than sugar.
-A mouthful of raw Aronia fruit with a couple stevia leaves mixed in is a very pleasurable snack on a garden walk.
+A mouthful of raw aronia fruit with a couple stevia leaves mixed in is a very pleasurable snack on a garden walk.

-We have a young Aronia & blackberry wine finishing in our basement that is already tasting delicious.
-An Instagram friend told us that the best mead he’s ever made was with Aronia fruit.
+Back before I stopped consuming alcohol for healthspan/lifespan reasons, we made a very good aronia & blackberry wine.
+An Instagram friend told us that the best mead he’s ever made was with aronia fruit.

 - 1 orange (with zest added but not pith)